 Floodplain harvesting is the collection, extraction or impoundment of water flowing across floodplains.
-How can originate from local runoff that has not yet entered the main channel of a river, or water overflowing from a main channel in a flood.
+Flows can originate from local runoff that has not yet entered the main channel of a river, or water overflowing from a main channel in a flood.
 Floodplain harvesting is most prominent in northern valleys such as the Barwon-Darling, Border Rivers, Gwydir, Namoi and Macquarie.
+The regulation and licencing of floodplain harvesting is initially focused on these valleys.
+Floodplain harvesting is initially focused on these valleys.

-Floodplain harvesting reduces water volumes reaching or returning to rivers, and can seriously affect connectivity between the local floodplain, wetlands and the river.150 The variable climate in the Barwon-Darling area means that periodic large rainfall events can be captured in on-farm storages and used over the intervening dry periods.
+Floodplain harvesting reduces water volumes reaching or returning to rivers, and can seriously affect connectivity between the local floodplain, wetlands and the river.
+The variable climate in the Barwon-Darling area means that periodic large rainfall events can be captured in on-farm storages and used over the intervening dry periods.
 This decreases the amount of water available to meet downstream river health, wetland and floodplain needs and the water supply entitlements of other users.
 The impact of floodplain harvesting on flows in the Barwon-Darling was raised as a significant concern during stakeholder consultation for this review.

 Like harvestable rights, floodplain harvesting should be accurately and transparently accounted for and managed within the LTAAEL.
-The long term average annual extraction volume for floodplain harvesting under the Plan is understood to be 14 GL for 'major' irrigators only.151 The NSW government has reported 11.49 GL per year of modelled floodplain harvesting in the Barwon-Darling since 2012, from about 210 GL in the Northern Basin.152 Section 34 of the Plan provides the method for calculating annual extraction, by reference to hydrologic computer modelling.
+The long term average annual extraction volume for floodplain harvesting under the Plan is understood to be 14 GL for 'major' irrigators only.
+The NSW Government has reported 11.49 GL per year of modelled floodplain harvesting in the Barwon-Darling since 2012, from about 210 GL in the Northern Basin.
+Section 34 of the Plan provides the method for calculating annual extraction, by reference to hydrological computer modelling.
 However, through the Floodplain Harvesting Policy: